1912 Triangular Tournament: Background

-In addition, disputes between the players and management in Australia meant that six leading Australian players refused to tour (including the captain, Clem Hill, and Victor Trumper, neither of whom played for Australia again), weakening a side that had otherwise been level with England in recent Ashes series.
-The leg spin and googly bowlers in the South African side were very effective on the matting pitches then in use in South Africa, but were less threatening on English grass pitches.
+In addition, disputes between the players and management in Australia meant that six leading Australian players refused to tour whilst medical duties meant “Ranji” Hordern, easily Australia’s best bowler in the 1911–12 Ashes series, could not tour either.
+These setbacks severely weakened a side that had otherwise been level with England in recent Ashes series.
+The leg spin and googly bowlers in the South African side were very effective on the matting pitches then in use in South Africa, but were less deadly on English grass pitches.
 As a result, England dominated, winning four of their six matches and drawing the other two.